 Measuring with wearables

 HRV is measured by looking at the spaces between R waves on an EKG.
-This is just a fancy way of saying you’re measuring the difference between heartbeats.
+This is just a fancy way of saying you’re looking at the difference between heartbeats.
 The good news is that you no longer need a doctor or EKG to measure your HRV.

 Many sports watches and some fitness trackers measure this.
 For example, most of the latest crop of Garmin fitness trackers keep tabs on your stress 24/7 by monitoring your HRV.
 Some sports watches go even further and calculate the stress of training on your body.
 Then they let you know when its safe to exercise again.
-The high-end Garmin sports watches and cycling computers tap into Firstbeat metrics to achieve this, as does the Amazfit Stratos smartwatch and Huawei Watch 2.
+The high-end Garmin sports watches and cycling computers tap into Firstbeat metrics to achieve this, as do many other watches.
 The full list of compatible devices can be found on this link.

 Essential reading: Best heart rate training monitors